network-observability/network-observability-lab/setup/README.md

 ### 7. Create an SSH key pair and retrieve its fingerprint

 For information on how to create SSH keys, check out the [official documentation](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/).
 This step ensures secure and passwordless access to your droplet.
-For example on you local machine, you can use the following command to create an SSH key pair:
+For example on your local machine, you can use the following command to create an SSH key pair:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "network-observability-lab" -f ~/.ssh/id_rsa_do